acend/helm-basics-training/content/en/docs/_index.md

 {{% alert title="Note" color="primary" %}}
 We are going to use `<namespace>` as a placeholder for your created namespace.
 Each time you see a `<namespace>` somewhere in a command, replace it with your chosen namespace name.
 {{% /alert %}}

-{{% onlyWhen rancher %}}
-{{% alert title="Note" color="primary" %}}
-Namespaces created via `kubectl` have to be assigned to the correct Rancher Project in order to be visible in the Rancher web console.
-Please ask your trainer for this assignment or create the namespace directly within this project on the Rancher web console.
-{{% /alert %}}
-{{% /onlyWhen %}}